Let-s-help-each-other/COVID19-resources/README.md

 **City**: Alameda

-**What do they need help with?** TODO: Call back during business hours and ask for management to advise.
+**What do they need help with?** N95 masks and drop off in the Main lobby anytime.

 **Contact information (phone, email)**: 2070 Clinton Ave, Alameda, CA 94501, (510) 522-3700